Test results on Toledo-area drinking water were not complete Sunday morning

 Then, hearing that a water tank truck full of about 8,000 gallons had set up outside the store, more people descended on the oasis with empty jugs they could fill for $1 a gallon.

-About two-thirds of the Toledo area population is affected by the water warning.
-Ohio Gov. John Kasich issued a state of emergency for Fulton, Lucas and Wood counties.
-The potential contamination also affects four municipalities in Michigan, CNN affiliate WXYZ reported
+About two-thirds of the Toledo area was affected by the water warning.
+Kasich issued a state of emergency for Fulton, Lucas and Wood counties.
+The potential contamination also affected four municipalities in Michigan, CNN affiliate WXYZ-TV in Detroit reported.

-There are no reports of anyone getting sick from the water, officials said.
+There were no reports of anyone getting sick from the water, officials said.

 Harmful algal blooms

-Testing is crucial because NOAA says it can't determine just from images whether blooms are toxic.
+Testing was crucial because NOAA says it can’t determine just from images whether blooms are toxic.